zentala/framed-icon-generator/README.md

 This service seems absent in the market, especially in Poland, and I would be a potential customer.
 If you're interested in investing in such a venture, contact [Zentala Innovation Agency](http://zentala.agency/), that I created to realize such innovative projects.

 # 🖨️ Print Quality
-I used a Brother PT-E550W printer at 180dpi, resulting in legible but slightly pixelated prints.
-For professional applications, I recommend a 360dpi printer, like the PT-P950, for clearer output.
+I used a Brother `PT-E550W` printer which offers only 180dpi resolution, resulting in legible but slightly pixelated prints.
+For professional applications, I recommend a printer with 360dpi resolution, such as the `PT-P900W`, for clearer output.
+I used 24mm width semi-transparent tape.
+I strongly recommend these transparent tapes for a seamlessly blending or background-communing effect.

 ## 🏗 Development & demo
 Click `Gitpod` button above to setup development workspace in the Cloud and develop code in your browser.
 [You can read more about GitPod on the officail website of the project.](https://www.gitpod.io/)

+### Discamler
+What you receive is not even an application; it's a script.
+Using this script requires basic programming knowledge and I provide it as-is, with all its flaws.
+It should be treated as a handy tool I constructed to expedite the generation of over 50 icons in this particular style, not as an application ready for immediate use.
+Do not expect it to work out of the box or to achieve similar effects without significant effort in preparing icons and adjusting it to your needs.
+Consider this an inspiration.

 ### Usage